tianyimasf/tianyimasf.github.io/_posts/2023-03-19-real-disaster-tweets.md

 ### What is the attention mechanism and how it's used in Transformer

-The attention mechanism takes its input in the form of three parameters, known as Query(Q), Key(K) and Value(V).
-They come in the format of matrices with dimensions $Embed_size \times Embed_size$.
+The attention mechanism takes its input in the form of three parameters, known as Query($Q$), Key($K$) and Value($V$).
+They come in the format of matrices with dimensions $Embed_{size} \times Embed_{size}$.
 The Transformer model uses three kinds of attention mechanisms:

 1. Self-attention in the Encoder — the input sequence pays attention to itself
 2. Self-attention in the Decoder — the target sequence pays attention to itself
 3. Encoder-Decoder-attention in the Decoder — the target sequence pays attention to the input sequence

 The main idea of Query, Key and Value is drawn from informtation retrieval.
-For example, if you are searching for YouTube videos, and put in a few key words(Q), the search engine look for similar tag words(K), and return videos(V) associated with those tags.
+For example, if you are searching for YouTube videos, and put in a few key words($Q$), the search engine look for similar tag words($K$), and return videos($V$) associated with those tags.
 The three attention parameter matrices: Query, Key and Value, are the backbone of the attention mechanism.
 Remember the big three!

 ### Self-attention in the Encoder